google/WebFundamentals/src/content/en/fundamentals/performance/audit/tools.md

 ## Check memory and CPU load

+Before you make changes, keep a record of memory and CPU usage.

-In Chrome you can access the task manager from the Window menu.
-This is a simple way to check a web page's memory and CPU requirements.
+In Chrome you can access the Task Manager from the Window menu.
+This is a simple way to check a web page's requirements.

 <figure>
   <img src="images/task-manager.png" alt="Chrome Task Manager showing memory and CPU usage for the four open browser tabs">
   <figcaption><em>Chrome's Task Manager — watch out for memory and CPU hogs!</em></figcaption>
 </figure>

-Before you make changes, keep a record of memory and CPU usage.

 ## Test first and subsequent load performance